-PCI architecture is inherently plug-and-play.
-This means that the BIOS or Operating System determines the resources assigned to PCI cards rather than requiring the user to select those resources with switches or jumpers.
+PCI architecture is inherently plug-and-play in nature.
+This means that the BIOS or Operating System determines the resources assigned to PCI cards rather than you selecting those resources with switches or jumpers.
 As a result, you cannot set or change the card's base address or IRQ level.
 You can only determine what the system has assigned.